nhussein11/subgraph-explorer/README.md

 ## Running the project :running:

-To run the project, you need to only run the frontend, because I have deployed the subgraph explorer to the Graph.
+To run the project, you need to only run the frontend, because I've deployed the subgraph explorer to the Graph.

 ```bash
 cd frontend